 Don’t sulk or get depressed

-Last year one of my stories made the short list for the Raspberry and Vine October 2009 Short Story Competition.
-I was ecstatic!
+After I got my rejection letter, I was shortlisted for another short story competition.
 Unfortunately I didn’t win the main prize but it didn’t matter.
-Being shortlisted gave my confidence a huge boost.
+Being shortlisted gave me a huge confidence boost.